 When to see a doctor

-If you or someone else is having the above signs and symptoms, seek emergency medical help immediately.
+If you see someone collapse, seek emergency medical help immediately.
 Follow these steps:

 - If the person is unconscious, check for a pulse.

-- If no pulse, begin CPR to help maintain blood flow to the organs until an electrical shock (defibrillation) can be given.
-Push hard and fast on the person's chest — about 100 compressions a minute.
-It's not necessary to check the person's airway or deliver rescue breaths unless you've been trained in CPR.
+- If no pulse, begin CPR to help keep blood flowing through the body until an automated external defibrillator (AED) is available.
+The American Heart Association recommends hands-only CPR.
+Push hard and fast on the person's chest — about 100 to 120 times a minute.
+It's not necessary to check the person's airway or deliver rescue breaths.
+Continue until emergency medical help arrives.

 - A previous episode of ventricular fibrillation